BrightID/BrightID/README.md

 ## A Personal Stamp of Uniqueness

-BrightID is an identity network providing proof-of-unique-personhood.
+BrightID is an identity network providing proof of unique personhood.
 A brightID is a socially unique identifier verified through graph analysis.

 BrightIDs have the following characteristics:
 * Can be used anonymously.
 [No personal data or biometrics are used for verification](https://www.brightid.org/faq).